awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

    kubectl rollout restart deployment -n kube-system vpc-admission-webhook
    ```

-1. If the certificate that you renewed was expired, and you have Windows pods stuck in the `Container creating` state, then you must delete and redploy those pods\.
+1. If the certificate that you renewed was expired, and you have Windows pods stuck in the `Container creating` state, then you must delete and redeploy those pods\.

 ------
 #### [ Windows ]